IanYHWu/energy_landscapes/README.md

 # Exploring Energy Landscapes for Particle Clusters

 This Python program computes the energy minima and corresponding structures of molecular clusters, employing either the Lennard-Jones or the Morse potentials to model intermolecular interations.
-Exploration of the energy landscape is done using Metropolis Monte Carlo, with the option of employing simulated annealing to help locate global energy minima.
+Exploration of the energy landscape is done using Metropolis Monte Carlo, with the option of adding simulated annealing to help locate global energy minima.

 # Introduction